PeteLaud/ratesci-sas/README.md

  `TABLES ... / CMH COMMONRISKDIFF(CL=SCORE TEST=SCORE);`
 are not stratified MN intervals, and consequently can conflict with the result of the CMH test.
-For unstratified analysis, the test and interval obtained from `TABLES ... / RISKDIFF(CL=MN EQUAL METHOD=SCORE);` are incoherent, because the Farrington-Manning score test omits the bias correction factor `N/(N-1)` included in the MN interval.
+For unstratified analysis, the test and interval obtained from `TABLES ... / RISKDIFF(CL=MN EQUAL METHOD=SCORE);` are incoherent, because the Farrington-Manning score test omits the variance bias correction factor `N/(N-1)` included in the MN interval.
+This correction should be included in the test to avoid inflated type 1 error rates.

-Note also that when applying one-sided tests with PROC FREQ, the confidence intervals in the PdiffNonInf and PdiffSup output tables (with METHOD=SCORE) bear no relationship to the MN intervals in the PdiffCIs dataset, and actually change depending on the MARGIN value provided, which makes no sense.
-Also, only positive values of MARGIN are allowed.
+[Aside: Note that when applying one-sided tests with PROC FREQ, the confidence intervals in the PdiffNonInf, PdiffSup and PdiffEquiv output tables
+(with METHOD=SCORE) bear no relationship to the MN intervals in the PdiffCIs dataset, and actually change depending on the MARGIN value provided, which makes no sense.
+Also, only positive values of MARGIN are allowed, which means the superiority test result has to be inverted.
+Then there's the fact that the whole concept of "inferior" vs "superior" depends on whether the endpoint is a positive event (e.g. response rate) or a negative one (e.g. death).]

 In addition to addressing the above issues, the SCORECI macro incorporates skewness-corrected asymptotic score ('SCAS') methods, which ensure improved equal-tailed coverage (or central location), in other words for a nominal 95% confidence interval, the one-sided non-coverage probability is (on average) close to 2.5% on each side.

 Corresponding hypothesis tests against any specified null parameter value (e.g. for a non-inferiority test) are provided, as well as tests of homogeneity for stratified analysis.

-Omission of the skewness correction is also allowed, resulting in the often-recommended 'Miettinen-Nurminen' asymptotic score methods, which can have inferior one-sided coverage, especially for unbalanced designs.
+Omission of the skewness correction results in the often-recommended 'Miettinen-Nurminen' asymptotic score methods, which can have inferior one-sided coverage, especially for unbalanced designs.
 The hypothesis test for binomial RD or RR when the skewness correction is omitted corresponds to a modified Farrington-Manning test including the variance bias correction.